10-10-10 campaign

 Evaluatie nieuwe wetgeving ergonomie

-De nieuwe wetgeving ergonomie in 2024 heeft de aandacht voor ergonomie en preventie van MSA verhoogd, maar de grote veranderingen blijven uit.
+De nieuwe wetgeving ergonomie in 2024 heeft de aandacht voor ergonomie en preventie van MSA verhoogd, maar de grote veranderingen blijven vooralsnog uit.
 Minder lichamelijke klachten door het inzetten van ergonomie vanaf het ontwerp van nieuwe werkposten was immers het doel.
-Na een eerste campagne van de...
+Na een eerste campagne...

 Read more